jeremyjrnt/Generative-AI-and-Diffusion-Models/README.md

-# Generative AI and Diffusion Models - Course Projects
+# Generative AI and Diffusion Models

 This repository contains four projects implementing foundational concepts and advanced techniques in diffusion models and score-based generative modeling.
 Each project builds upon theoretical foundations from seminal papers in the field, progressing from simple 1D/2D examples to practical image generation applications.